rokmc756/Lustre/README.md

 * Rocky Linux 9.4

-### How to deply Lustre Cluster by This Ansible Playbook
+### How to Deply Lustre Cluster by This Ansible Playbook
 #### 1) Configure Ansible Hosts
 Add the target system information into the inventory file named `ansible-hosts`.
 For example: